Collaborate with Feeds and Groups

 The Scoop on Groups

 We’ve talked about live feeds.
 Another example is the seen-by capability in private and unlisted groups.
 When the seen-by feature is enabled, it places a seen-by count by each post.
 Click the count to see who’s seen that post.
-It’s a great way to discover whether someone has seen a post you wanted them to see.
+It’s a great way to discover whether someone has seen a post that you wanted them to see.

 But seen-by is just a small part of Lightning Experience group excellence!